 In addition to seeking medical attention, you should speak with an experienced maritime injury lawyer as soon as possible.
 The Jones Act and other maritime laws are complicated, so it is important to choose an attorney who has specific experience with your type of accident.
-At the Willis Law Firm, we have over 30 years of experience representing injured maritime workers in Texas and nationwide.
-Our Texas Jones Act lawyers know what it takes to win, and we will fight aggressively to make sure you win the compensation you deserve.
+At the Willis Law Firm, we have over 40 years of experience representing injured maritime workers in Texas and nationwide.
+Our Texas Jones Act lawyers know what it takes to win in court or via settlement negotiations, and we will fight aggressively to make sure you win the compensation you deserve.

 What Our Texas Jones Act Lawyers Want You to Know

 Working on the water can be a very dangerous occupation.
 Work-related accidents on ships, barges, boats, rigs, platforms and other vessels are a daily occurrence.
 The injuries workers suffer in these types of environments can be severe, if not fatal.
 If you are a seaman who has been injured on the job, you have the right to be compensated for your injuries under the Jones Act.
 While you may think that filing a Jones Act claim and dealing with legal system is too complicated and overwhelming, a skilled Texas Jones Act lawyer can guide you through the process so you can recover the compensation that you deserve.

 Make Sure You File an Accident Report Immediately